aMarCruz/react-svg-ionicons/README.md

 // From here, you can use the loaded icons anywhere in your App
 <IonIcon name="heart" size="large" color="red" strokeWidth={3} />
 ```

+But you can create your own by importing individual icons from the folder "icons".

 In addition to the styles and classes that you define (applied to the `<svg>` tag), each icon has an internal `className` formed with the prefix "ion-" and the name of the icon.
 For example, the "apps" icon has the class name "ion-apps".
 This allows control of each icon using specific CSS rules, the recommended way to stylize and transform svg the elements.